Last updated 15th January 2021

 - Updating the package list

-- Updating the packages themselves
+- Updating the actual packages

-Change the default SSH listening port
+Changing the default SSH listening port

-Here is the command to modify the service configuration file:
+To do this, modify the service configuration file:

 # What ports, IPs and protocols we listen for Port 22

 Replace the number 22 with the port number of your choice.
 Please do not enter a port number already used on your system.
-Save, and exit the configuration file.
+To be safe, use a number between 49152 and 65535.

-Change the password associated with the user "root"
+Changing the password associated with the user "root"

 Creating a user with restricted rights

+In general, tasks that do not require root privileges should be performed via a standard user.
 You can create a new user with the following command:

 Then fill in the information requested by the system (password, name, etc.).

-Disable server access via the root user
+Disabling server access via the root user

-Then locate the following section:
+Locate the following section:

 # Authentication: LoginGraceTime 120 PermitRootLogin yes StrictModes yes

-Replace the yes with no on the line
+Replace yes with no on the line

 For this modification to be taken into account, you need to restart the SSH service: